InternLM/lmdeploy/README.md

 <details open>
 <summary><b>2024</b></summary>

+- \[2024/07\] Support InternVL2 full-serie models, InternLM-XComposer2.5 and function call of InternLM2.5
 - \[2024/06\] PyTorch engine support DeepSeek-V2 and several VLMs, such as CogVLM2, Mini-InternVL, LlaVA-Next
 - \[2024/05\] Balance vision model when deploying VLMs with multiple GPUs
 - \[2024/05\] Support 4-bits weight-only quantization and inference on VLMs, such as InternVL v1.5, LLaVa, InternLMXComposer2